ayzenquwe/msbin/README.md

-Binary XML Decoder
+Python Binary XML Decoder
 ==================

-Simple decoder for Microsoft binary XML format (MC-NBFX).
-Suitable for binary SOAP as well (MC-NBFS).
+Simple decoder for Microsoft binary XML format (MC-NBFX) written in Python.
+Suitable for binary SOAP as well (MC-NBFS, soap+msbin1).
 Basically, all this decoder does is transforming binary XML bytes into _dictionary_.

 Can be used as a standalone script: